Worcestershire Guild at the Royal Porcelain Works

 Over the coming months members of the Worcestershire Guild will exhibit within the foyer of the Royal Porcelain Works.

-A rotating display of local, contemporary craft will colour the atrium, providing a taste of the work that will be available to purchase during the Guild's first Craft Work exhibition at the Royal Porcelain Works in November 2018.
+A rotating display of local, contemporary craft will colour the atrium, providing a taste of the work that will be available to purchase during the Guild's Craft Works exhibition at the Royal Porcelain Works in November.

 Visiting the craft displays in the foyer is free and details of how to find the Royal Porcelain Works are on their website here.